Board of Regents and Administrative Officers

 Graduate and Professional Council

-The Graduate and Professional Council (GPC) is composed of representatives from the graduate faculty at Texas A&M University.
-The Council develops and maintains policies and procedures pertaining to graduate programs at the university.
+The Graduate and Professional Council (GPC) develops and maintains policies and procedures pertaining to graduate and professional programs at Texas A&M University.
 The Council’s functions include long-range planning, recommendation of new programs and courses, evaluation of existing programs and courses, and facilitation of university accreditation.

 A representative from the Graduate and Professional School shall serve as the Administrative Assistant, but shall not have voting privileges.